The-Verscienta/Verscienta-Health/docs/SETUP.md

 ### Creating Content

-1. Log in to Payload Admin: http://localhost:3001/admin
+1. Log in to Strapi Admin: http://localhost:3001/admin
 2. Navigate to a collection (e.g., Herbs)
 3. Click "Create New"
 4. Fill in the fields